Friday, May 29, 2009

 Two other options:

-- If you want to invest more in a smaller device buy a drying rack, these are convenient because they have a lot of space to hang clothes in a little area, and you can move them outside easily on sunny days to dry clothes much faster.
+- If this is still too big of an investment for you try drying your clothes on hangers in a place that is well ventilated.- If you want to invest more in a smaller device buy a drying rack, these are convenient because they have a lot of space to hang clothes in a little area, and you can move them outside easily on sunny days to dry clothes much faster.

 What are you waiting for?
 Start line-drying your clothing today and help your budget and the environment!
 Keep an eye out around campus for other ways to live sustainably in the coming weeks.